 Related article: Prevent fruit flies in compost.

-There are many benefits to making good quality compost at home.
-By doing so, you can improve the health of your family, pets, and gardens while helping to create a cleaner planet.
+By doing so, you can reap the numerous compost garden benefits, improving the health of your family, pets, and of course, your flourishing garden, all while contributing to a cleaner planet.

 If you want to learn more about composting or find out where to start, check out these resources: